Artistica Murano Glass Fish Table Lamp

 Manufacturer: Artistica Murano CCC, Murano, Italy.

 Other versions: This Artistica Murano glass fish table lamp was in all probability made in several colours.
-Probably also with different lampshades.
+You can find them with several different lampshades.

 Artistica Murano CCC made this lamp, the company no longer exists.
 Nothing to be found about it, except for some other old glass pieces.
 At some point the name was Cristallo Venezia CCC.

 This fish lamp is hand blown in the sommerso technique which became popular in the 50’s thanks to Flavio Poli who designed glass objects for Seguso Vetri d’Arte with delightful selections of colours, proficiently assisted by the hand of the master glassblower Angelo Seguso.
 The first sommerso items were those designed by Carlo Scarpa for Venini & Co. in the 1930’s.